 |I'm from Wisconsin, and lived there all of my life - so far.
 I was born in 1975 and lived through almost all of the personal computer era, from our decrepit Atari 800xl to my current monster.
 I have been fascinated with computers all of my life and cherish the idea that my computer is doing something useful.|

-I'm into RPG's, most MERP and StarWars D6.
-I tend to read a lot and am therefore classed as a class 3 Geek.
+I'm into RPG's, mostly MERP and StarWars D6.
+I tend to read a lot as well.

 |Thoughts about SETI and SETI@home|

 |I decided to run Seti@home primarily because I leave my computer on nearly all of the time.
 Screensavers|

 that flash my name or draw a pretty picture or neat design might be interesting, but aren't really worthwhile in the long run.
 That is what I'm interested in doing, both in my personal life, and for my computer's sake - to do something worthwhile most, if not all of the time.
 While it's possible (not likely)that this project might not find anything useful, and certainly probable that my little computer won't find anything, the possibility itself lends to the time spent being constructive.

 I do think there is life throughout the universe.
 It would be a tremendous waste of space if all of the stars, galaxies, planets, and everything else throughout the universe was created for our benefit.
 Simply, there is no way that any of us will be able to visit them all - in our lifetimes or in the lifetime of our species.